College of Arts and Sciences

 - Develop skills of creative and/or critical thinking.

-Major, Bachelor of Arts (40 hours beyond GSW 1120) - minor required - Spring 2017 course requirements
+Major, Bachelor of Arts (40 hours beyond WRIT 1120) - minor required - Fall 2022 course requirements

 Special studies option

-English majors with specific career goals such as commercial or technical writing, legal studies, or linguistics may, with the approval of the English advisor, substitute two relevant non-literature ENG courses for electives.
+English majors with specific career goals such as commercial or technical writing, legal studies, or linguistics may, with the approval of their Faculty Mentor, substitute two relevant non-literature ENG courses for electives.
 However, all required courses (ENG 2010; 3020; either 3100, 3110, or 3140; and a 4-credit 4000-level English course for Thesis Credit) must be taken.

 - ENG 2010 (3)